-The CUET Geography and Geology exam in 2025 will be conducted from 13th May to 3rd June, and the question paper, answer key, and solution PDF will be available for download after the exam.
-The Geography and Geology paper in CUET evaluates a student's knowledge of physical and human geography, earth sciences, rocks and minerals, landforms, tectonic processes, environmental studies, and the geological structure of the Earth.
+The CUET Geography and Geology 2025 exam was conducted from 13th May to 3rd June, and the question paper, answer key, and solution PDF are available for download here.
+The Geography and Geology paper in CUET evaluated a student’s knowledge of physical and human geography, earth sciences, rocks and minerals, landforms, tectonic processes, environmental studies, and the geological structure of the Earth.

-As per the revised exam pattern, students will need to attempt all 50 questions within 60 minutes, with the paper carrying a total of 250 marks.
-Each correct answer awards +5 marks, while every incorrect response results in a –1 mark deduction.
+As per the revised exam pattern, students had to attempt all 50 questions within 60 minutes, with the paper carrying a total of 250 marks.
+Each correct answer awarded +5 marks, while every incorrect response resulted in a –1 mark deduction.

-CUET UG Geography and Geology 2025 Question Paper with Answer Key PDF
+CUET UG Geography and Geology 2025 Question Paper with Solutions PDF

 CUET UG Geography and Geology Question Paper with Solutions PDF Download PDF Check Solutions